Not Reinventing the Wheel: The History Behind the Phrase and the Invention

 Introduction:

-You’ve read it at the end of every post here: “I’m not inventing a new wheel here, so these are the:” — but have you ever wondered why the wheel became the universal symbol of original innovation?
+You’ve read it at the end of every post here: “I’m not inventing a new wheel / I’m not reinventing the wheel” — but have you ever wondered why the wheel became the universal symbol of original innovation?
 This post isn’t just about idioms.
 It’s about one of humanity’s oldest and most transformative inventions: the wheel.
 This post explores how it came to be, how it evolved through history, and why it still rolls through our modern metaphors and machines alike.

 The Invention That Set Civilization in Motion